Five fun ways to learn a new language during Covid 19 lockdown

 1. Mobile/Desktop Apps

 Language learning apps are a convenient and interactive way to learn a new language.
 From the comfort of your phone or computer you can tailor your learning, you can complete bite-sized lessons and play games to make learning a new language easier to digest.
-Some of the most popular apps include Dulolingo, Bussu and Babbel — which have similar features including personal study plans and goal-setting but with a slightly different approach.
+Some of the most popular apps include Duolingo, Bussu and Babbel — which have similar features including personal study plans and goal-setting but with a slightly different approach.

-Each of these apps give users motivation by sending daily reminders and it encourages users to build the habit of repetition by using them every day.
+Each of these apps gives users motivation by sending daily reminders and it encourages users to build the habit of repetition by using them every day.
 It’s also possible to tailor learning to an individual’s level and speed.
 The best apps offer the opportunity to connect with native speakers so you can ask or answer specific questions.

 2. Films and TV Shows

 If you ever needed an excuse to binge-watch Netflix, here is one!
 The ‘Language Learning with Netflix’ extension on Chrome allows you to tune into your favourite shows and movies while reading subtitles in a range of languages.
-Another option is to simply browse through the many Netflix Original titles and change the audio and/or subtitles to your preferred language you want to learn.
+Another option is to simply browse through the many Netflix Original titles and change the audio and/or subtitles to the preferred language you want to learn.
 You can even challenge yourself by watching a film or TV show you know and switching both the audio and subtitles to your target language.
 If Netflix isn’t for you, there are also dedicated platforms such as Lingopie specifically designed for people who want to watch TV and films and learn a language of their choice.
 Minimum effort if you’re a movie addict, however, you need to do it regularly to really benefit.